BurntSushi/erd/README.md

 [erwiz](https://github.com/slopjong/Erwiz) (which looks abandoned).
 The `er` format is a bit more lightweight, but its general structure is similar.

-Similar software that that translates a plain text description of a relational schema to a graphical visualization (the list may be incomplete and some of the listed projects are no longer maintained):
+Similar software that translates a plain text description of a relational schema to a graphical visualization (the list may be incomplete and some of the listed projects are no longer maintained):